Chung, Chia-Lin1; Longfellow, Joy1; Walsh Ellie1; Esbroeck, George V.2; Balint-Kurti, Peter2; Nelson, Rebecca J.1

 *Institute for Genomic Diversity, Department of Plant Breeding and Genetics, Cornell University, Ithaca, NY 14853, USA

-†Department of Plant Pathology, Cornell University, Ithaca, NY 14853, USA
+† Plant Pathology and Plant-Microbe Biology Section, Cornell University, Ithaca, NY 14853, USA

 ‡National University of Colombia and International Center for Tropical Agriculture Palmira, Colombia